wesleywerner/listed/README.md

   cordova build
   adb install -r platforms/android/build/outputs/apk/android-debug.apk

-For debugging ease with the emulator, or a real device that us usb debugging enabled, use Google's Chrome browser and navigate to chrome://inspect/#devices to get an inspector.
+For debugging ease with the emulator, or a real device that has usb debugging enabled, use Google's Chrome browser and navigate to chrome://inspect/#devices to get an inspector.

 # License